 Good sources: Milk; cheese; meat; fish; poultry; grains; legumes; nuts.

 Do you need magnesium?
-Signs include muscle cramps in legs or feet, muscle twitches, aching muscles, migraine headaches, dental pain, brain ‘fogging’, anxiety or irritability and restless legs.
+Signs include muscle cramps in the legs or feet, muscle twitches, aching muscles, migraine headaches, dental pain, brain ‘fogging’, anxiety or irritability, and restless legs.

 Magnesium summary –

 Deficiency symptoms: Failure to grow; behavioral disturbances; spams.